-Using Eliashberg strong coupling theory and assuming coupling only to one ferroelectric phonon mode, we have explored both oxygen isotope substitution and strain as means of tuning towards ferroelectricity.
+Using Eliashberg strong coupling theory and assuming coupling only to one ferroelectric phonon mode, we have explored both oxygen isotope substitution (upper plot) and strain (lower plot) as means of tuning towards ferroelectricity.
 We predict large increases in , of 50% or more; with experimental work in qualitative agreement.
 Much work is yet do be done to form an accurate description for superconductivity in strontium titanate due to the low carrier densities and unknown symmetry of the superconducting order parameter.

-- “Quantum Critical Origin of the Superconducting Dome in SrTiO3”
+- Quantum Critical Origin of the Superconducting Dome in SrTiO3

 Jonathan M. Edge, Yaron Kedem, Ulrich Aschauer, Nicola A. Spaldin, and Alexander V. Balatsky